NONAN23x/Android-automation/README.md

-# Android-automation    (V 0.9.6)
+# Android-automation    (V 1.0.0)

-This project isn't perfect, but should work really well once its finished :)

-The repository conatins python program which has to be integrated with "Termux" (android app) to function.
+Just a simple python script to make organized android system automation

+Prerequisites: Termux app

-Termux is a linux emulator for android devices and is a perfect way to start learning linux on the go This code makes use of the functionality of termux which gives the freedom to make system calls using some commands So, I thought maybe automate android by requesting system calls using python and hence, brag about "Mobile Automation" :)
+Termux is a linux emulator for android devices and is a perfect way to start learning linux on the go The code in this repository makes use the freedom to make system calls using python in android terminal

-Keep in mind that you may need to acquire wavelock when initialising the program
+# Keep in mind that you may need to acquire wavelock when initialising the program

+Steps to make it work...

+1) Downlaod Termux on your android device. (https://play.google.com/store/apps/details?id=com.termux)
+2) Update the env (apt-update && apt-upgrade -y)
+3) Install python (apt-install python -y)
+4) Install git (apt install git -y)
+5) Install termux-api (pkg install termux-api)
+6) Go to application manager, enable all the permissions for the temux app (Google how to do this if you have no idea on what im talking about)
+7) clone this repo into your phone (git clone https://github.com/NONAN23x/Android-automation)
+8) Navigate to this cloned repository (cd Android-automation)
+9) Run the script. (python Mobileautomation.py)

+So that does it.
+If you know what to do, you can change the code in your system according to your personal preferance